gonmf/dakilang/README.md

--v, --version | Print out the program name and version, and exit -c, --consult | Read file with path F and interpret each line -i, --interactive | Activate interactive mode after finishing consulting all files -d, --debug | Activate debug mode, which shows extra output and disables some performance improvements -t, --time | Changes the default query timeout time; N is a floating point value in seconds --disable-colors | Disable the use of colors in the interpreter's output
+-v, --version | Print out the program name and version, and exit -c, --consult | Read file with path F and interpret each line -i, --interactive | Activate interactive mode after finishing consulting all files -d, --debug | Activate debug mode, which shows the output of the output of clause parsing and a trace of the query solver -t, --time | Changes the default query timeout time; N is a floating point value in seconds --disable-colors | Disable the use of colors in the interpreter's output